Cary Lieberman, CAWA, Executive Director

 Hannah moved to Eugene 2 years ago from the Portland area where she worked in the Cattery at Oregon Humane Society and volunteered at another local rescue.
 Hannah first joined Greenhill as a Cattery Animal Care Technician in 2014 and then became Customer Service Manager the following year.
 In her position, she enjoys reuniting lost pets with their owners saying, “It is a wonderful feeling helping a worried pet-parent find their fur-children.”
 In Hannah’s free time, she enjoys going on hikes with her Weimaraner Gaius.

-Tara, Receiving Coordinator
+Tara, Small Animal Coordinator

 Tara began volunteering at Greenhill in 2008 and soon became a member of the Cattery team.
 In 2012 she moved into the Animal Receiving department and says that she “loves working with and helping the animals that come through the door.”
 Outside of the shelter, she enjoys cooking and spending days off with her family.
 In addition to being a mom to 2 boys and a girl, Tara is caretaker to 8 pets including 4 cats adopted from Greenhill.